-There is a required Orientation Program for students accepted into the PhD program that occurs the Thursday and Friday before classes begin in the summer term.
+There is a required Orientation Program for students accepted into the PhD program that occurs the Friday before classes begin in the summer term.
 Details for the Orientation Program are sent by e-mail two weeks in advance of the orientation day.

 Interested applicants should possess the following qualities: